jiaohehu/NPreview/DOC-pdflatex.md

 advantage which it allows for it to work flawlessly in a two column layout mode, which is considered an important feature of this block.

+# The FRMD and DIAG blocks

+These two blocks are not supported for PDFLATEX because both of these two blocks involve using 'luamplib' package which is only available on LuaLatex.